Vincent Taboga

 Postdoctoral Researcher at Mila

-I am a postdoctoral researcher at Mila, working with Professors Pierre-Luc Bacon and Yoshua Bengio.
-I completed my Ph.D. at Polytechnique Montréal and Mila under the supervision of Professors Hanane Dagdougui and Pierre-Luc Bacon.
+I am a postdoctoral researcher at Mila, working with Professor Pierre-Luc Bacon.
+I completed my Ph.D. at Polytechnique Montréal and Mila under the supervision of Professor Hanane Dagdougui.
 My doctoral research focused on the optimal control of HVAC systems in buildings participating in Demand Response programs.

 Community Engagement

-I currently serve as a Lab Representative for the Mila Community.
+From November 2024 to November 2026, I served as a Lab Representative for the Mila Community.
 The role of Lab Reps is to engage in discussions with professors and the administration to ensure Mila stays a safe and creative space for everyone.
 On a daily basis, we engage with the community and try to address student concerns.
 To strengthen the community, we also organize social events, workshops, and facilitate access to funding for any student-led initiative.

 During my Ph.D., I was part of the student committee of the RQEI, a Quebec-wide network of private and public research entities.
 The mission of the student committee is to enhance collaboration between universities and with the private sector by organizing for instance company visits, workshops, and research visit programs.